Alicia Ayvas, MSSW, LCSW, CEDS-S

 I received my Bachelor of Science in Psychology from the University of Mary Washington, and my Master of Social Work in Clinical Practice from Virginia Commonwealth University.
 I have been working in the field of mental health since 2014 in various roles and settings, including inpatient, partial hospitalization, intensive outpatient, and outpatient levels-of-care.
 I am currently under the supervision of Alicia Ayvas, MSSW, LCSW, CEDS, as I work toward my CEDS.

-*Rachael currently is not accepting new clients until mid May, however when she has availability, she is in the Richmond location as well as over our virtual platform.
+*Rachael currently is accepting new clients in the Richmond location as well as over our virtual platform.

 To schedule a session with Rachael, please click HERE to access her schedule.